-- Receive and assess individual advocacy requests involving children and youth respecting reviewable services. - Provide information and navigational support to adult family members and persons concerned about the rights and best interests of children and youth engaged with reviewable services or eligible to receive reviewable services. - Provide advocacy support, on behalf of/or with, a child or youth. - Empower children and youth about their rights and responsibilities. - Assist children and youth to initiate and participate in processes in which decisions are made about them in the provision of reviewable services. - Identify systemic issues impacting the rights of children and youth. - Provide child rights advocacy expertise to inform recommendations of the Office of the Child and Youth Advocate. - Enable children and youth, through, advocacy support to participate and achieve positive resolution and outcomes from reviewable service decisions being made about them.
+- Receive and assess individual advocacy requests involving children and youth respecting reviewable services - Provide information and navigational support to adult family members and persons concerned about the rights and best interests of children and youth engaged with reviewable services or eligible to receive reviewable services - Provide advocacy support on behalf of/or with a child or youth to include newborns, very young children and children/youth with complex needs - Empower and educate children and youth about their rights and responsibilities - Assist children and youth to initiate and participate in processes in which decisions are made about them in the provision of reviewable services. - Identify systemic issues impacting the rights of children and youth. - Provide child rights advocacy expertise to inform recommendations of the Office of the Child and Youth Advocate. - Enable children and youth through advocacy support to participate and achieve positive resolution and outcomes from reviewable service decisions being made about them - Empower children and youth to engage in self-advocacy - Maintain robust office documentation processes